 This post may contain affiliate links.
 Please see our Disclosure Policy for details

 You tune in to Tidying Up each week and watch as Marie teaches homeowners how to let go of the items that don’t spark joy.
-You stare in awe as she helps people identify and eliminate garbage bag after garbage bag of excess belongings.
+You stare in awe as she helps people identify and eliminate garbage bag after garbage bag of clutter.

 When the episode is over, you look around and sigh at all the clutter that’s been driving you crazy.
 You need Marie Kondo and you need her now!
 You don’t know how you’ll ever get organized without her.

 To your credit, you’ve tried.
-You followed along with the show and tried to implement the KonMari Method, but you never really got anywhere.
-You even read the book and took notes.
-Now it’s just sitting on the coffee table with the rest of the clutter.
+You watched every episode of Tidying Up.
+You even read the book and took notes on implementing the KonMari method.
+Now it’s all sitting on the coffee table just adding to the clutter.

 You’re not destined to be overwhelmed by stuff, and you don’t need Marie Kondo or any other professional organizer to come declutter and purge your home for you.
-You have the skills to get the job done yourself but you need a plan to get around the roadblocks.
+You have the skills to get the job done yourself, you just need a plan to get around the roadblocks.

-You’re going to run into them, we all do.
-You can either let them derail you or you can show them who’s boss and treat them like the little annoyances they are.
+Instead of letting these decluttering roadblocks derail you, why not show them who’s boss and treat them like the little annoyances they are.

-They might slow your progress for a short time, but they don’t have to push you completely off course.
-Once you’re able to identify and acknowledge those roadblocks, you can create a plan to conquer them, so let’s get busy.
+Once you’re able to identify and acknowledge what the roadblocks are, you’ll be able to create a plan to conquer them, so let’s get busy.